NativeScript/docs-v7/docs/code-sharing/code-splitting.md

 }
 ```

-This code would make your web build to fail.
+This code would make your web build fail.

 ### Split components

 One solution would be to have two versions of the same file (**name.component.ts** and **name.component.tns.ts**).
-With this approach you could easily add the platform specific code to each file.
+With this approach you could easily add the platform-specific code to each file.
 However, this introduces unnecessary code duplication, which would make maintenance time consuming.

 ### Helper file

-A better solution is to create a helper pair of files, each with the platform specific code.
+A better solution is to create a helper pair of files, each with the platform-specific code.

 **drawer-helper.ts**